nuxt/website-v2/content/en/design.md

 ---title
 Primary colors
 ---description
 Our colours have been carefully considered to work in harmony and consistency across various media.
-When creating NuxtJS communications, use the colour values shown on the following pages to make sure your designs stay on-brand.
+When creating Nuxt communications, use the colour values shown on the following pages to make sure your designs stay on-brand.
 This nature-inspired primary colour palette should be used in all of our formal company related communications..
 ::

 ::design-section